Danger 5: Setting and style

 The first series is nominally set in World War II but uses a style more akin to a TV spy series.
 The titular Danger 5 are a small group of Allied agents who are tasked with stopping various schemes overseen by Adolf Hitler.
 Each episode sees an intentionally ahistorical version of a major Axis person come up with a bizarre plan more in line with a TV or comic book villain of the 1950s or 60s—stealing monuments from Allied nations to build an absurd Nazi super-monument, resurrecting dinosaurs, running a fixed casino to make weapons from gold and reprogramming captured airmen as Japanese pilots.

 The series adds a further layer of satire by intentionally aping the production and dated values.
 Obvious studio sets are used for outdoor shots, model work is intentionally poor, usually featuring unrealistic movements and visible strings, the characters often laugh at bad puns immediately following the deaths of allies.
-All drink and smoke conspicuously while non-white characters are often played by Caucasians with poor make-up.
+All drink and smoke conspicuously while non-white characters are often played by white actors with poor make-up.
 Stock footage is also used, most notably a shot of Hitler jumping through a glass window to escape that is reused in settings that feature no such window.

 Further surreal humour comes from the characters treating their universe seriously and not questioning various situations that are inexplicable to the viewer.